giuliaago/insilicoFramework/README.md

 ## Download sequences with Entrez tools

-Now you can create the database for the following *in silico* amplification downloading the sequences of interest in base of the information collected (i.e  target taxa, the barcode marker(s), and primer pairs) in the literature search.
+Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

- <code>xxxxxxxxxxxxxxxxxx</code>
+<code>ARRIVATA FINO A QUI, CONTINUO STANOTTExxxxxxxxxxxxxxxxxx</code>